Kintyre/ksconf/.splunkbase/details.md

 ## Roadmap

-Additional Splunk UI feature are planned, but currently not implemented.
+Additional Splunk UI features are planned, but currently not implemented.

  * Dashboard to track all changes coordinated by `ksconf`
  * Configuration snapshot tracking
- * Custom SPL command to give visibility into the what exists in the `local` folder.
+ * Custom SPL command to give visibility into what exists in the `local` folder.
 (The built-in `rest` command only shows you the final merged view of your settings; and sometimes you have to look deeper.)

 ## Installation & Configuration

 See the [Install an add-on](https://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall) in Splunk's official documentation.
-There is one manual step required to active the CLI portion of this app, if you choose to do so.
+There is one manual step required to activate the CLI portion of this app, if you choose to do so.
 See the [Installation docs](https://ksconf.readthedocs.io/en/latest/install.html) for more details.

 ## Support